COSC481W-2019Winter/classproject-3-arabs-an-american/DesignSpecification.md

   * The user and the driver should have the ability to rate each other after a delivery request has been done and the confirmation page popped up.
   * Every user and driver should be able to create and account with their email and password.
   * Drivers should recieve notifications notifying them about any delivery requests within their radius.
   * After a Delivery request has been done.
-An Email confirmation should be sent to their email showing a sumary of the trip
+An Email confirmation should be sent to their email showing a summary of the trip
   * The driver and user should have the ability to chat or call each other.
   * A user should be able to pay the driver through the application.